kleinsch/App-Growth-Engine-UI-IOS/README.md

 * Dimension of AGE Invitation UI - You can change the value of <code>#define POPLISTVIEW_SCREENINSET</code> constant defined in <code>HKInviteView.m</code>
 * Default contact image - You can replace the default image contact.png with another image you provide.

+We understand that you may want a look and feel that is completely different from what AGE Invitation offers.
+You can still take advantage of AGE invitation API by integrating with <a href="https://github.com/hookmobile/App-Growth-Engine-iOS-SDK" target="_blank">AGE SDK</a>.